TuringLang/MCMCTempering.jl/README.md

 end
 ```

-Feel free to override this functionality, this is necessary in `Turing.jl` for example where the `sampler` and `VarInfo` are required to access the density and parameters resulting in the following implementations:
+In some cases we do need to override this functionality.
+This is necessary in `Turing.jl` for example where the `sampler` and `VarInfo` are required to access the density and parameters resulting in the following implementations:

 ```julia
 function get_densities_and_θs(